 There was a time when humans alone raced for an office position.
 Now, automated machines are also taking part in the competition.
 While the digital age has offered many benefits, it has disrupted jobs and office processes.
 This is especially true for areas concerning recording and documentation, such as bookkeeping and accounting.

 Nonetheless, we are not without a fight.
 Employers have two choices: either to let lots of jobs become obsolete or to make jobs embrace digitalization.

 Here’s a look at how bookkeeping and accounting have faced the challenge so far:

 Rising up to the Challenge

 Bookkeeping and accounting may be easily digitized, but this doesn’t mean that computers can be left to do the work alone.
-In fact, if used efficiently, automation can further improve the traditional system.
+In fact, if used efficiently, account management automation can further improve the traditional system.
 Instead of completely furloughing positions, job descriptions can simply be modified to play the part.